 |

-Jet |
+JET |

 |

 This weapon performs well on elemental damage dealers, especially characters whose kits revolve around Arts damage.
-Characters who deal mostly physical damage gain little from the third effect, making Jet only an “okay” option for them.
-Overall, Jet is a universally usable polearm, but it currently shines on only a limited number of characters. |
+Characters who deal mostly physical damage gain little from the third effect, making JET only an “okay” option for them.
+Overall, JET is a universally usable polearm, but it currently shines on only a limited number of characters. |

 |